rhugman/lumpyrem/README.md

 # Installation
 Lumpyrem requires LUMPREM, LUMPREP and LR2SERIES.
 Executables can be downloaded from the [PESTHomepage.org](https://pesthomepage.org/software-0).
 It is recomended these be placed in a folder in the environment path on your local machine.
 Alternatively, the executables may be placed within the workspace folder.

-You can install Lupyrem from PyPi:
+You can install Lumpyem from PyPi:

     pip install lumpyrem